 There are 10 major knowledge areas of project management.

 These areas of knowledge are recognized and accepted by most of the world’s project managers.
 All because they were determined and described in detail by the Project Management Institute (PMI), the world’s leading association, in their PMBOK Guide, one of the more influential documents in the project management field.

 PMBOK stands for Project Management Body of Knowledge.
-It’s a standardized set of definitions and terminologies, rules, and guidelines systemized and written by the Project Management Institute.
+It’s a standardized set of definitions and terminologies, rules, and guidelines systematized and written by the Project Management Institute.

 Each of PMBOK knowledge areas covers different parts of a project and involves several project management processes.
 They determine the processes’ requirements, tools, techniques, and outcomes for every process presented in a project.

-Now, let’s dive in a little deeper into the PMBOK knowledge areas.
+Now, let’s dive a little deeper into the PMBOK knowledge areas.

 1. Project Integration Management